 Even though I see Miller and Ware combining for at least two sacks (they have 15 combined in six games, and they're hotter now than they were early in the year), I'm perfectly aware that won't disrupt Rivers' passing game too much.
 Aqib Talib and Chris Harris Jr. and Bradley Roby (at nickel) need to be ready for Rivers every single play.

 Why do most Broncos fans hate Philip Rivers so much?

 This.
 This.
 And this.
 What other quarterback talks smack to fans?
 What other quarterback has a mouth bigger than his arm?
 Plus, he beats you with his weird side-armed rainbow throws that touch the bottom edge of the stratosphere, take 78 seconds of game clock to reach their targets, but still somehow are perfectly timed and indefensible.
 It's like losing a game of chess to a kid.
 You recognize that your opponent is probably pretty good, but man, screw that kid.

-Thank you, MrEast, for taking the time to answer our questions.
-Good luck this weekend.
+Thanks again to Kyle for taking the time today to answer some questions.